Please confirm topic selection

 • Introduction

-• present in 20% with RA
+• present in 20% of patients with RA

 • often occurs at multiple levels

-• often combined with upper c-spine instability
+• often combined with upper cervical spine instability

-• lower spine involvement more common with
+• lower spine involvement is more common with:

 • steroid use